iqual-ch/drupal-platform/docs/commands.md

 ## Scripts and aliases

 There are also scripts and a bunch of aliases available in the Drupal container.
-Check the [Script documentation of the Drupal image](https://github.com/iqual-ch/dc-drupal/blob/main/docs/scripts.md).
+Check the [script documentation of the Drupal image](https://github.com/iqual-ch/dc-drupal/blob/main/docs/scripts.md).